joecompute/beats-quickstart/README.md

 - You can now work in the `beats` folder and ignore this quickstart repo.

 # Important Notes
-Don't forget to `source .env` once your IDE has the beats project open!
+Don't forget to `source .env` once your IDE has the beats project open.